Scaling Limit of Small Random Perturbation of Dynamical Systems: Introduction

 \subsection{Non-gradient model}

 As we mentioned earlier, except for the exponential estimate similar to \eqref{e14}, the analog of \eqref{e15} is not known for the general case \eqref{e12}.
 Even for \eqref{e14}, the term $U(\boldsymbol{\sigma})-U(\boldsymbol{m}_{1})$ on the right-hand side is replaced with the so-called {\em quasi-potential} $V(\boldsymbol{\sigma};\boldsymbol{m}_{1})$.
 For the sake of comparison, let us describe three simplifying features of the diffusion \eqref{e13} that play essential roles in our work: \begin{itemize} \item The quasi-potential function governing the rare behaviors of the process \eqref{e13} is given by $U$.
 In general, the quasi-potential $V$ is given by a variational principle in a suitable function space.
 For the metastability questions, we need to study the regularity of this quasi-potential that in general is a very delicate issue. \item The diffusion $\boldsymbol{x}_{\epsilon}$ of the equation \eqref{e13} admits an invariant measure with a density of the form $Z_{\epsilon}^{-1}\exp\left\{ -U/\epsilon\right\} $.
 For the general case, no explicit formula for the invariant measure is expected.
 The invariant measure density is specified as the unique solution of an elliptic PDE associated with the adjoint of the generator of \eqref{e12}. \item The diffusion $\boldsymbol{x}_{\epsilon}$ of the equation \eqref{e13} is reversible with respect to its invariant measure.
-This is no longer the case for non-gradient models. \end{itemize}

-The main tool for proving the Eyring-Kramers formula for the gradient model \eqref{e12} in \cite{BEGK2} is the potential theory associated with reversible processes.
+This is no longer the case for non-gradient models. \end{itemize} The main tool for proving the Eyring-Kramers formula for the gradient model \eqref{e12} in \cite{BEGK2} is the potential theory associated with reversible processes.
 Of course the special form of the invariant measure is also critically used, and hence its extension to general case requires non-trivial additional work.
-Recently, in \cite{LMS} a potential theory for non-reversible processes is obtained, and accordingly the Eyring-Kramers formula is extended to a class of non-reversible diffusions with Gibbsian invariant measures.
-This result offers a meaningful advance to the general case.
+Recently, in \cite{LMS} a potential theory for non-reversible processes is obtained, and accordingly the Eyring-Kramers formula is extended to a class of non-reversible diffusions with Gibbsian invariant measures. {Moreover, in \cite{newLS1}, the Eyring-Kramers formula for the non-gradient model \eqref{e12} when $\boldsymbol{b}$ can be written as $\boldsymbol{b}=\nabla U+\boldsymbol{\ell}$ where $\boldsymbol{\ell}:\mathbb{R}^{d}\rightarrow\mathbb{R}^{d}$ is a smooth vector field orthogonal to $\nabla U$ and divergence-free, i.e., $\nabla\cdot\boldsymbol{\ell}\equiv0$.
+These results offers a meaningful advance to the general case.}

 The current work can be regarded as an entirely new alternative approach to the general case.
 Comparing to previous approaches, the main difference of ours is the fact that we do not rely on potential theory, especially the estimation of the capacity.
 Hence our approach does not rely on the reversibility of the process $\boldsymbol{x}_{\epsilon}$.
 Keeping in mind that one of main challenge of the non-reversible case is the estimation of the capacity between valleys, the methodology adopted in the current paper appears to be well-suited for treating non-reversible models.
 This possibility is partially verified in \cite{LS3} by Landim and an author of the current paper.
 In this work, the scaling limit for the diffusion $\boldsymbol{x}_{\epsilon}$ of the equation \eqref{e12} on a circle is obtained.
 It is worth mentioning that in the case of a circle, many simplifications and explicit computations are available.
 Nonetheless, the results of \cite{LS3} demonstrates that the Eyring-Kramers' formula as well as the limiting Markov chain are very different from the reversible case, and many peculiar features are observed.